chocoluffy/leetcode-cpp/notes.md

 - divide and conquer. because LCP satisfies the associative property, that LCP(1,..., n) = LCP(LCP(1,..., n/2), LCP(n/2+1,..., n)). as like in finding min or max. time complexity is O(S), space complexity is O(mlogn), n is the number of string, m is the average length, since divide and conquer requires to store intermediate results.
 - binary search. an improvement on the vertical scanning. apply the binary search on the shortest string and do the vertical scanning to validate if it's LCP. time complexity is O(S * log(min string length)), space complexity is O(1).

-## summary

 # 866 prime palindrome

-find a prime number that is also a palindromd over N.
+problem: find a prime number that is also a palindromd over N.

 ## ideas